awesome-pro/neon-website/content/docs/guides/phoenix.md

       socket_options: maybe_ipv6
    ```

-4. Update`config/test.exs` file's configuration with your Neon database connection details.
-Use the connection details from the Neon connection string you copied in the first part of the guide.
+4. Update`config/test.exs` file's configuration with your Unique database connection details.
+Use the connection details from the Unique connection string you copied in the first part of the guide.

    ```elixir {2,3,4,8}
    config :hello, Hello.Repo,